Textile Donations FAQ

 Some shops offer store credit or payouts, though they’re (rightfully!) picky.

-Best for curated, on-trend items in like-new condition.
+These options are best for curated, on-trend items in like-new condition.
 Check out their websites and socials for more info.

 5. Buy Nothing Groups